Building communities around us and having strong, regular connection with real people is perhaps the most important thing we can do for our health.

 After listening to one of Wellness Mama’s podcasts about the importance of having communities in our lives, and how they impact our health, I was intrigued to learn more about how to develop authentic relationships in a world so technologically “connected,” but, at the same time, so disconnected from real human contact.

-Katie and Heather shared how having authentic relationships with friends, family, and loved ones (which they refer to as “communities”) was one of, if not most, important factors to achieving optimal health.
+Katie and Heather shared how having authentic relationships with friends, family, and loved ones (which they refer to as “communities”) was one of, if not the most, important factors to achieving optimal health.

-Why Relationships are So Important
+Why Relationships Are So Important

 Here are some practical ways to foster real authentic relationships in an increasingly digital world.

 How to Build a Community Around You

 Loneliness can have serious health effects including an increase in the production of cortisol (the stress hormone) and inflammation, which can contribute to diabetes, heart disease, and dementia.

 With society being what it is today; fast-paced and constantly focused on “the next thing”, it’s easy to get caught up in the daily tasks we “need” to do, and end up not actually connecting with anyone the whole day (who else has been guilty of this?).

 So what are we to do?